 All sectors continued to demonstrate adequate performance within the operating performance SCA in 2017, with 85% of inspected licensees (747 out of 883 inspections) found to be in compliance with regulatory requirements.
 This continues a gradual downward trend in performance for this SCA.
-Specific projects are in place to address the decreasing performance in the medical and industrial sectors, are described in sections 6.3 and 7.3, respectively.
-These projects aim to improve the performance across all SCAs.
+Specific projects are in place to address the decreasing performance in the medical and industrial sectors, are described in sections 4.4 and 7.3.3, respectively.
+These projects, the RSO and Radiation Protection Program Evaluation project, and initiatives targeting portable gauge users, aim to improve the performance across all SCAs.